BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Pretty self-explanatory!
 The start and end time for each component within the phase, according to its placement within the whole dialogue timeline.
 A few things to note, though:

 -   The first phase on the timeline, again, starts at 0, so it generally does not list start times for its components, unless one of those components is meant to start partway through the dialogue.
 It usually will list end times, though.
--   The start and end times listed do not actually have to match the full length of the phase!
+-   The start and end times listed do not have to match the full length of the phase!
 Some effect components start and/or end partway through the phase, which can be used to add pauses between lines of dialogue, among other things.
 -   These start and end times are placed within a massive timeline, and they are, again, sequential.
 As mentioned earlier, it helps to imagine the dialogue timeline like a movie, and the phases in the timeline are little chapters you can skip to within it, with each component playing at specific times within that chapter, according to these start and end times.

 #### Time: